FunctionLab/humanbase-docs/docs/sei.rst

 Sequence classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The Sei framework predicts 40 sequence class scores, covering a wide range of regulatory activities such as cell-type-specific enhancers and promoters, as well as 21,907 chromatin profiles for any DNA sequence.
+A full description of how Sei sequence scores are computed can be found in the `Sei paper (2022) <https://www.nature.com/articles/s41588-022-01102-2>`_.

 To help interpretation, we grouped sequence classes into groups including P (Promoter), E (Enhancer), CTCF (CTCF-cohesin binding), TF (TF binding), PC (Polycomb-repressed), HET (Heterochromatin), TN (Transcription), and L (Low Signal) sequence classes.
 Please refer to our manuscript for a more detailed description of the sequence classes.